Start-up Visa Immigration

 - Designated organizations expectations

-IRCC expects you to have minimum settlement funds in accordance with LICO.
+IRCC expects you to have minimum settlement funds per LICO.
 Read the following article for more information.

 Keep in mind these are the minimums.